JingzheShi/PhysicsFormulaComparison/README.md

 # CPHOSS_Formula_Comparison
-The formula comparison part of Centralized Physics Olympiad Scoring System
+The formula comparison part of Centralized Physics Olympiad Scoring System; with the newly added units comparison formula engine.

 ## How to Use